BlueM0ld/LatticeCryptography/docs/index.md

 This project  **Lattice Cryptography** is a artifact for a master's level thesis.

+An interactive visualistion for the Gram-Schmidt orthogonalization (GSO) norms after LLL reduction.
+Users can adjust parameters and see how the norms change.
+Here: [Lattice Cryptography](./docs/index.html) page (IN PROGRESS)

 ## Getting Started

 To get started with Lattice Cryptography, follow these steps: